react-boilerplate/react-boilerplate/README.md

 ## Quick start

-**We strongly recommend that you use yarn over npm because yarn installs dependencies in a stable and predictable way.
-As a bonus, you'll get faster installation and cleaner console!**

 1. Clone this repo using `git clone --depth=1 https://github.com/react-boilerplate/react-boilerplate.git`
 1. Run `npm run setup` to install dependencies and clean the git repo.<br />
    *We auto-detect `yarn` for installing packages by default, if you wish to force `npm` usage do: `USE_YARN=false npm run setup`*<br />